 Applications for the Program in Diagnostic Radiology are made through the National Residency Matching Program (NRMP) in the fall of the fourth year of medical school, approximately 20 months before the starting date of July 1.

-Applications must be submitted before November 1 of the corresponding match year.
-No applications will be considered if submitted after November 1.
+Applications must be submitted before October 16 of the corresponding match cycle.
+No applications will be considered if submitted after October 16.

 The Department of Radiology participates in the AAMC Electronic Residency Application Service (ERAS).
 The following components of the application should be submitted through ERAS and are essential to complete the application: